jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Accuser.md

 RacialMods:
 Languages: Celestial, Draconic, Infernal; telepathy 100 ft.
 SQ: infernal eye
+SpecialAbilities:
-SpecialAbilities: >
+  Disease (Ex): >
-  Disease (Ex) Devil Chills: Bite-injury; save Fort DC 14; onset 1d4 days; frequency 1 day; effect 1d4 Str damage; cure 3 consecutive saves.
-Infernal Eye (Su) A zebub records all that it sees and may pass its visions on to another creature.
+    Devil Chills: Bite-injury; save Fort DC 14; onset 1d4 days; frequency 1 day; effect 1d4 Str damage; cure 3 consecutive saves.
+  Infernal Eye (Su): >
+    A zebub records all that it sees and may pass its visions on to another creature.
 By remaining in contact with a willing creature, it can replay up to 24 hours of witnessed events, or shorter incidents if it so chooses.
 It takes a zebub 1 round to replay 1 hour of recorded images, which the target receives in a flash of information, without sound or other sensory information.
 After relaying its findings, the zebub cannot replay its visions of those events again.
 A zebub cannot replay its visions for an unwilling creature or as an attack, no matter how horrific the events it might have witnessed.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: